albzn540/Multify/README.md

 ./Firebase -  Provides context for frontend Firebase functions so that they do not need to be passed as props ./Spotify -  Provides context for frontend SpotifyAPI functions so that they do not need to be passed as props

+See a more detailed tree structure here: [Detailed structure](./tree.txt)

 ### Other ReadMe:s
 [Read about setting up firebase](./functions/README.md)\
 [Read about setting up React](./REACT_README.md)